Bespoke Furniture Rooted in the Pacific Northwest

 1. Initial Consultation

-We start with conversation, either in person at my studio or virtually.
+We start with conversation, in person or virtually.
 You'll share inspiration images, dimensions, how you use your space.
 I'll ask questions, share ideas, and help clarify what you're really looking for.
-If you're local to the Willamette Valley, I invite you to visit the studio to see completed work and pieces in progress.
 This phase is exploratory and relaxed - there's no commitment yet.

 2. Design Development